bookingactivities/booking-activities/readme.txt

 == Changelog ==

 = 1.11.0 =
-* Feature - Repeat events: option to skip n day / week / month between each occurence (e.g.: repeat every 2 days)
+* Feature - Repeat events: option to skip n days / weeks / months between each occurence (e.g.: repeat every 2 days)
-* Feature - Repeat events daily: select the days of the week on which the event should be repeated
+* Feature - Repeat events weekly: select the days of the week on which the event should be repeated
 * Feature - Repeat events monthly: option to repeat the event on the nth / last day-of-the-week of the month (e.g.: 2nd / last Monday of the month)
 * Feature - You can manually reorder activities, group categories and groups of events in calendar editor (by drag and drop)
+* Tweak - Support anchor in URLs when the Form action is Redirect to a URL
+* Tweak - Add WC billing and shipping data to bookings export columns
 * Fix - The booking actions buttons were displayed in WC email when an order item was refunded from the backend WC order page
+* Fix - Bookings of WC failed orders may not turn to Booked after a further successful payment
+* Fix - Transparent white background was missing on multiple months and flexible basic views (with Display Pack add-on)
+* Dev - Improve compatibility with themes by selecting WC input.qty without container class restrictions
 * Dev - Store the activity_id and category_id in the bookings (groups) tables (part of removing dependencies between bookings and events (groups))

 = 1.10.1 - 2021/04/09 =